 In the several decades after the construction of the Ertel Funeral Home, it was one of the few places in town with enough space and appropriate decor to lend itself to formal gatherings.
 Many young churches found themselves without facilities and used the chapel for their services until a permanent home could be found.
 The chapel was also used for wedding and anniversary parties, as well as community meetings.
 Today there is little call for the outside use of the chapel but the Ertels continue to support the area and their community through contributions and service.

 Since 1993 when Keenan Ertel purchased the funeral home from his father, numerous additions have been made to better serve the families of the area.
 With the increasing demand for cremation as the final disposition, Ertel Funeral Home purchased its own cremation unit in 1997, thereby assuring families that the care of their loved one would remain solely with Ertel Funeral Home.
 Ertels are the only funeral home serving Montezuma and Dolores Counties that can make that guarantee.

 In keeping with the idea that each service should be reflective of the life being remembered, Ertel Funeral Home has made a conscious decision to offer custom caskets that more closely reflect the life or interests of the deceased, and to go beyond the basic preprinted memorial folder by investing in state of the art machinery and designing custom pictorial folders.

-Keenan and Beverlee's daughter, Kinsey and her husband, Jake moved back to Cortez bringing a fourth generation of Ertels to serve our communities.
+Keenan and Beverlee's daughter, Kinsey moved back to Cortez bringing a fourth generation of Ertels to serve our communities.
 On February 29, 2016, Kinsey purchased Ertel Funeral Home from Keenan and Beverlee.